topherCantrell/genetic-solitaire/README.md

-# genetic-solitaire
+# Genetic Solitaire

-Using a genetic algorithm to grow a solitaire player
+Using a genetic algorithm to grow a solitaire player.